openvinotoolkit/openvino/docs/benchmarks/performance_benchmarks.md

 3. **Efficiency** - System power is a key consideration from the edge to the data center.
 When selecting deep learning solutions, power efficiency (throughput/watt) is a critical factor to consider.
 Intel designs provide excellent power efficiency for running deep learning workloads.
 4. **Latency** - This measures the synchronous execution of inference requests and is reported in milliseconds.
 Each inference request (for example: preprocess, infer, postprocess) is allowed to complete before the next is started.
 This performance metric is relevant in usage scenarios where a single image input needs to be acted upon as soon as possible.
 An example would be the healthcare sector where medical personnel only request analysis of a single ultra sound scanning image or in real-time or near real-time applications for example an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

+Performance for a particular application can also be evaluated virtually using [Intel® DevCloud for the Edge](https://devcloud.intel.com/edge/), a remote development environment with access to Intel® hardware and the latest versions of the Intel® Distribution of the OpenVINO™ Toolkit.
+[Learn more](https://devcloud.intel.com/edge/get_started/devcloud/) or [Register here](https://inteliot.force.com/DevcloudForEdge/s/).

 \htmlonly
 <!-- these CDN links and scripts are required.
 Add them to the <head> of your website -->
 <link href="https://fonts.googleapis.com/css2?family=Roboto:wght@100;300;400;500;600;700;900&display=swap" rel="stylesheet" type="text/css">